How to Manage Irritable Bowel Syndrome With Your Brain

 Behavioral medicine techniques like these can help improve your mood and your quality of life.
 And that can mean fewer IBS flare-ups.

-If medication or other treatments aren’t helping your IBS, or if you notice that stress makes your symptoms worse, consider behavioral medicine.
-Treatments provided by a health psychologist often can be billed to medical insurance.
+If medication or other treatments aren’t helping your IBS, or if you notice that stress makes your symptoms worse, be sure to contact your health care provider to see what next steps you might consider.